wilson0x4d/appsettings2/README.md

 ### Custom Provider Development

-You can implement custom Configuration Providers by subclassing `ConfigurationProvider` and implementing `populateConfiguration(...)`.
+You can implement custom Configuration Providers by subclassing `ConfigurationProvider` and implementing `populate_configuration(...)`.

 For a peek at the simplicity of provider implementation, this is `ConfigurationProvider`: